 TAKING BOLD STEPS TO CHANGE THE STATUS QUO

 Meet our current scholars who are collaborating to advance a Culture of Health.
-These teams are leading innovative, discipline-spanning work across the country and taking bold steps to change the status quo and achieve greater equity in their home communities.
+These scholars are leading innovative, discipline-spanning work across the country and taking bold steps to change the status quo and achieve greater equity in their home communities.

 University of Southern California